movementlabsxyz/movement-hack/book/src/ch03-01-domain-modeling-intro.md

 To plan your dApp, you'll write a user journey and then model your dApp's domain.

 A domain model is a visual representation of the concepts and objects related to your dApp.
 There's no "right" or "wrong" format for domain modeling.
-As long as the model accurately represents all the components of your dApp's domain in a way that helps you buidl, you're good!
+As long as the model accurately represents all the components of your dApp's domain in a way that helps you build, you're good!

 ## Example: The Domain Model for Move

-Using the architecture diagram for Move, we can understand how a picture is worth a thousand - or at least a few dozes - words:
+Using the architecture diagram for Move, we can understand how a picture is worth a thousand - or at least a few dozen - words:

 ![Move architecture diagram](./img/move_architecture.png "Move architecture diagram")